bytebase/bytebase.com/content/docs/change-database/webhook.md

 - `Issue info change` - Post message when issue's basic info such as assignee, title, description has been changed.
 - `Issue comment creation` - Post message when new comment added to the issue.

-The following events support sending direct message to related users, you must enable the `Enable direct messages` option to enable this feature.
+The following events support sending direct messages/notifications to related users, you must enable the `Enable direct messages` option to enable this feature.

 - `Issue approval needed` - Post message when issue needs approval.
 - `Issue approved` - Post message when issue has been approved.